gotryiton/image_scraper/readme.markdown

 Testing
 -------
 For testing you would need to install `nodeunit` which is a part of `devDependencies`.
-To access `nodeunit` from the shell you can download from [source](https://github.com/caolan/nodeunit) and `make && sudo make install`.

-To run tests simply point `nodeunit` to the test file.
+To run tests, simply run `npm test` from the root directory.

-    nodeunit ./test/test-scraper.js

 Response
 --------